 If you keep working on quality from a technical point of view, you can also build on improvements very quickly.
 This means that the foundation must be well thought out.
 To get it right and keep it right, you have to be critical of your choices in architecture and technology.
 We review this every time in our retrospective sessions.

-Youri: As Frank points out, not everything can be done right the first time.
+Youri: As Frank points out, not everything can be done right at once.
 It is a continuous process.
-Thinking that everything goes well at once means stagnation and therefore decline.
-With the danger that you will fall behind the competition, can no longer guarantee continuity and will create dissatisfied users.
-The people within the Testersuite team must think along at various levels about how things can be improved.
-This applies not only to the development team but also to, for example, marketing and sales.
+Thinking that everything will go well at once means stagnation and thus decline.
+With the danger of falling behind the competition, not being able to guarantee continuity and having dissatisfied users.
+The people within the Testersuite team must think along at different levels about how things can be improved.
+This applies not only to the development team but also to marketing and sales, for example.

 Frank: It depends on how broadly you draw it.
-The way we resolve things technically will not be noticed by the Testersuite fan if all goes well.
-But if we don't set things up well technically, it can certainly have negative consequences for the Testersuite users.
+How we solve things technically the Testersuite-fan will not notice anything if it is good.
+But if we don't set it up technically it can certainly have negative consequences for Testersuite users.
 Think of an increased chance of regression problems when implementing changes.
-Or a deterioration of the performance of the application.
+Or deterioration in application performance.
 Or worse, security problems.

-If we don't do it right, the Testersuite fan will notice it in a negative way.
-We keep an eye on that.
-We also receive input from our users, which we use to get to work.
-We proactively ask for it via support, update Webinars and customer days.
+If we don't do well the Testersuite-fan is going to notice it in a negative way.
+We are constantly monitoring that.
+We also get input from our users that we work with.
+We proactively ask for that through support, update Webinars and customer days.

 "An idea can sometimes be quite good but only become interesting at a later stage."